ykrmm/ViLU/README.md

 # LuMen
-This is the official Pytorch implementation of our ICCV2025 submission ID:10053.
-The code is available for review only, do not share.
+This is the official Pytorch implementation of our ICCV2025 submission *10053*.

+**The code is available for review only, do not share.**

 ![alt text](visu/figure_model.png)